Cluedo (Australian game show): Guest cast

 The show featured dozens of guest murder victims.
 Who magazine noted that a guest stint on Cluedo is guaranteed to be a one episode affair as the character is swiftly killed off.
 McFadyen commented that each part was a "wonderful guest role", and in June of that year The Sydney Morning Herald noted that Australian actors were "queuing up" for the "honour" of dying on the show.
 Miss Scarlet actress Nicki Paull also noted the quality of the guest cast.
 The Sydney Morning Herald wrote that veteran actor Rod Mulliner was "honoured" as the first corpse of the series.
 The guest names were often puns, for instance Janet Tipple was named for her love of drinking while Aunt Evelina is "evil by name and nature".

 Three of the main cast had worked in television drama Prisoner (1979), and they reunited with multiple former castmates who were cast as victims.
 In addition to her Prisoner co-stars, Lynda Stoner reunited with George Mallaby with whom she shared screentime in Cop Shop.
 The Sydney Morning Herald commented on Simon Chilvers adding a "splendid slice of ham" as Harold Phelan.

 The role came up a few months after Beverley Dunn finished up on The Flying Doctors and for her "it was nice to change gear and do something completely different", deeming it "huge fun" to play a woman who uses a wheelchair and "terrorises everyone at Christmas".
 With a love of playing nasty characters, Dunn thought "the script was super" and enjoyed being "given a license to be as evil as possible".
-She worked on developing her character's backstory to justify her resentment for Brindebella's residents - being thrown from a horse becoming disabled and losing her lover Mustard, being jealous of the life she could have had, then discovering a will that gives her everything she wants and wanting to cause revenge on those she perceives caused her pain.
+She worked on developing her character's backstory to justify her resentment for Brindabella's residents – being thrown from a horse becoming disabled and losing her lover Mustard, being jealous of the life she could have had, then discovering a will that gives her everything she wants and wanting to cause revenge on those she perceives caused her pain.